Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 I'm Sorry

 In these two engaging apologizing games, students practice expressions with sorry.
-The students' task is to collect matching pairs of cards that make a statement or question and response using the word sorry.
-In groups, students take it in turns to turn over one card from each set.
-If the statement or question and response make a logical pair, the student keeps the two cards and has another turn.
-If not, the student turns the cards over again.
-The winner is the student with the most cards at the end of the game.
-Afterwards, students put the statement or question cards in a pile and take it in turns to pick up a card and read it to the group.
-The group members then race to give an appropriate response with sorry.
+In groups, students take turns turning over one card from each set.
+If the statement or question matches the response with sorry, the student keeps the two cards and has another turn.
+If not, the student turns the cards back over.
+The student with the most pairs of cards at the end of the game wins.
+Afterwards, students put the statement and question cards in a pile and take turns picking up a card and reading it to the group.
+The group members then race to give an appropriate response using sorry.
 The first student to do this wins the card.
 The student with the most cards at the end of the game wins.

 I'm Sorry Preview